alfski/ViewSyncEffect/README.md

 `<script src="ViewSyncEffect.js"></script>`

-When reading the examples files I comment with "Alf" any major changes.
+FYI when reading the examples files I tend to comment with "// Alf" any major changes.

 ##How to use/implement these demo's